serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 In this example the `weatherReporter` function will be called every time an IoT event is sent to the `weather_data` topic.

 As usual you can learn more about this new event source in [the docs](https://serverless.com/framework/docs/providers/aws/events/iot).
-You should also check out the IoT example in our [Serverless Examples repository](https://github.com/serverless/examples/tree/master/aws-node-iot-event) to see a the code of a full functional Serverless service which uses the `iot` event.
+You should also check out the IoT example in our [Serverless Examples repository](https://github.com/serverless/examples/tree/master/aws-node-iot-event) to see the code for a fully functional Serverless service using the `iot` event.

 IoT devices and `iot` event support are a hot topic as it makes it possible to connect and interact with other hardware devices through Lambda functions.
-Furthermore it's a great use case for a serverless architecture.
+It's a great use case for a serverless architecture.

-We have a dedicated blog post which will show you how an IoT device made it possible to see if the wheater at the lake is good enough to hang out there.
-This blog post will be released soon, so stay tuned!
+In fact, we have an upcoming guest blog post that will show you how an IoT device made it possible to see (from home) if the weather at the lake is nice enough to go hang out there.
+Stay tuned!

 ### Cognito user pool authorizer